ether/etherpad-proxy/README.md

 [![Proxy Test: 3 Pads <> 3 Unique Backends](https://github.com/ether/etherpad-proxy/actions/workflows/1maxPadPerInstance.yml/badge.svg)](https://github.com/ether/etherpad-proxy/actions/workflows/1maxPadPerInstance.yml) [![Proxy Test: 9 Pads <> 3 Backends](https://github.com/ether/etherpad-proxy/actions/workflows/3maxPadPerInstance.yml/badge.svg)](https://github.com/ether/etherpad-proxy/actions/workflows/3maxPadPerInstance.yml) [![Somewhat faster assignment Proxy Test: 3 Pads <> 3 Unique Backends](https://github.com/ether/etherpad-proxy/actions/workflows/rapidUniqueness.yml/badge.svg)](https://github.com/ether/etherpad-proxy/actions/workflows/rapidUniqueness.yml) [![Lint](https://github.com/ether/etherpad-proxy/actions/workflows/lint-package-lock.yml/badge.svg)](https://github.com/ether/etherpad-proxy/actions/workflows/lint-package-lock.yml)

-# Experimental Reverse Proxy for Etherpad
+# Sharding Reverse Proxy for Etherpad
-This is a reverse proxy that runs on port 9000 which will route(shard) pads based on padId(within query[currently in socket-namespace branch of Etherpad core]) to a pool of backends.
+This is a reverse proxy that which will shard pads based on padId(within query[currently in socket-namespace branch of Etherpad core]) to a pool of backends based on the availability of the backends which is based on the number of concurrent active Pads being edited.

-It's likely that this project will only get to proof of concept stage(see V0) and then something that integrates with HAProxy/Varnish et al will replace it as NodeJS is probably not the right tool for the job but having the high level management system written in NodeJS makes sense.
+It's likely that this project will only get to proof of concept stage(see V0) and then something that integrates with HAProxy/Varnish et al will replace it as NodeJS is probably not the right tool for the job but having the high level management system written in NodeJS makes sense to discover potential pitfalls and best practices.

 ## Getting started
 Copy ``settings.json.template`` to ``settings.json`` and modify the values.